chaplinjs/chaplin/README.md

 Our `View` class is a highly extended and adapted Backbone `View`.
 All views inherit from this class to avoid repetition.

 Views may subscribe to Publish/Subscribe and model/collection events in a manner which allows proper disposal.
 They have a standard `render` method which renders a Handlebars template into the view’s root element (`@el`).
-The input data for the template is provided by the `getTemplateData`.
+The input data for the template is provided by `getTemplateData`.
 By default, this method just returns an object which delegates to the model attributes.
 Views might override the method to process the raw model data for the view.

 There are several differences to standard Backbone views: